elisabethkoert/FEATHER/docs/User-Guide/ABR-Walkthrough.md

 ⚠️ You must press the green **Accept** button after annotating each trace, and the **EXPORT** button when you are done, or your annotations will not be saved.

-Full button-by-button instructions for both GUIs are in the [[GUI Reference|User-Guide-GUI-Reference]] page — read that page in full before doing this step for the first time.
+Full button-by-button instructions for both GUIs are in the [GUI Reference](./GUI-Reference.md) page — read that page in full before doing this step for the first time.

 ---